iamluirio/echo-chambers-news-aggregators/README.md

 - Code Analysis:
   - Analysis:
     - Leaning Temporal Analysis: Analysis carried out over 5 days, the progress of the topic over the various       days is evaluated, calculating the number of news provided by google news, for each day, for each topic       and for each user.
-4 graphs for the USA, 2 evaluate the pro-republican and 2 pro-democratic trend.
+      1. 4 graphs for the USA, 2 evaluate the pro-republican and 2 pro-democratic trend.
+      2. 4 graphs for India politics, 2 evaluate the pro-gov and 2 the pro-opp trend.
+      3. 4 graphs for Macro/Micro topics, 2 evaluate the macro and 2 the micro trend.
   - News Media Aggregators API
   - NLP
 - Plotted graph analysis